 What would Paris be without its iconic Eiffel Tower?
 Built by Gustave Eiffel to commemorate the centenary of the French Revolution, it was presented at the Exposition Universelle in Paris in 1889.
 324 meters high, it is one of the most visited monuments in the World with nearly 7 million visitors each year!

 From the top of the Eiffel Tower, you can enjoy the magnificent view of all Paris.
 Trocadéro is a wide square that will provide you with your most symbolic photo of Paris: a perfectly framed shot of the Eiffel Tower with the Trocadéro Fountains in the foreground.
-It gets flooded with tourists early in the day so I recommend going very early in the morning, even at sunrise if possible.
-The morning light on a nice day is just magical!
+It gets flooded with tourists early in the day so I recommend going very early in the morning.
+The sunrise morning light on a nice day is just magical!

 There are many great spots to get a good, original shot of the Eiffel Tower in addition to Trocadéro square.
 From the opposite side, on Champ-de-Mars, from the Seine river banks and on the bridges that surround the monument… it’s so tall you can even spot it from other locations I’ll be mentioning below!